jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

         return False;
     }
 ```
+### getAllUsers
-getAllUsers will return all users from the database in a form of a json
+this method will return all users from the database in a form of a json
 ```php
     public function getAllUsers(): array
     {